apache/airflow/BREEZE.rst

 The advantages and disadvantages of using the Breeze environment vs. other ways of testing Airflow are described in `CONTRIBUTING.rst <CONTRIBUTING.rst#integration-test-development-environment>`_.

 Watch the video below about Airflow Breeze.
-It explains motivation for Breeze and screencasts all its uses.
+It explains the motivation for Breeze and screencasts all its uses.

 .. raw:: html